Learn why durability should focus on your wellness plan and how to do it. It’s easier than you think if you have a plan and goals.

 2) Proper Exercise

-Once we start to eat the right foods that fuel the body, we are ready to work on repairing and making our bodies “better.”
+Once we eat the right foods that fuel the body, we are ready to work on repairing and making our bodies “better.”
 Exercise programs are a substantial commitment to doing something today to make you better tomorrow.

 All our bodies are different.
 How we use it and exercise makes us healthier or decreases our health.
 Exercising the physical body has a tremendous impact on your mental health.
 But, if we don’t train our bodies properly, we lose vital physical and mental capabilities.
 An exercise program should include the following elements: